XuyangL/CSYE7200FinalProject/README.md

 ### **Models**
 Both Random Forest Model and Logistic Regression are using for predicting the probability that someone will experience financial distress in the next two years

-For Random Forest, it will generate a binary result either yes or no.
+* `For Random Forest`: it will generate a binary result either yes or no.
-For Logistic Regression, the result will generate a number from 0 to 1.
+* `For Logistic Regression`: the result will generate a number from 0 to 1.

 #### **Data**
 ```